abpframework/abp/docs/en/tutorials/book-store/part-02.md

 We will use the [Blazorise library](https://blazorise.com/) as the UI component kit.
 It is a very powerful library that supports major HTML/CSS frameworks, including Bootstrap.

-ABP Framework provides a generic base class - `AbpCrudPageBase<...>`, to create CRUD style pages.
+ABP provides a generic base class - `AbpCrudPageBase<...>`, to create CRUD style pages.
 This base class is compatible with the `ICrudAppService` that was used to build the `IBookAppService`.
 So, we can inherit from the `AbpCrudPageBase` to automate the code behind for the standard CRUD stuff.

 Open the `Books.razor` and replace the content as the following: